-(2) "Settlement balances with credit institutions", not related to interest receivable from Security Lending is included under "Cash balances at central banks and other demand deposits" for the purposes of the Report.
+^{(2) "}Settlement balances with credit institutions", not related to interest receivable from Security Lending is included under "Cash balances at central banks and other demand deposits" for the purposes of the Report.
 The remaining are included under "Loans and Advances".
 Cash balances at central banks is inclusive of the Mandatory Reserve Requirement ("MRR")

-(3) The increase in debt securities relates to increased position in bonds with other credit institutions, which increased 97% from last year.
+(3) The increase in debt securities relates mainly to increased position in bonds with General Government, which increased 48% from last year.

-(3) The net decrease in Loans and Advances relates to an increase in Loans to Customers by 8,6% and a decrease in Reverse Repurchase Agreements by 26,3%.
+(3) The net decrease in Loans and Advances relates to an increase in Loans to Customers by 6,6% and a decrease in Reverse Repurchase Agreements by 2%.

-The tables below show the changes in the movement, in gross amount before deduction of provisions, in the stock of defaulted and impaired loans and debt securities from 1 January 2023 to 31 December 2023 and from 1 January 2022 to 31 December 2022:
+The tables below show the changes in the movement, in gross amount before deduction of provisions, in the stock of defaulted and impaired loans and debt securities from 1 January 2024 to 31 December 2024 and from 1 January 2023 to 31 December 2023: